Venezuela Language and Culture

 Venezuelan Festivals

 Venezuelan festivals don’t just include religious traditions.
-Celebrations in Venezuela are diverse because the heritage is a mixture of Caribbean, Spanish, and European traditions.
+Celebrations in Venezuela are diverse because the heritage combines Caribbean, Spanish, and European traditions.

 Carupano Carnaval